JapneetSachdeva1/RestAssuredAssignment/README.md

 You can share your solution with me on LinkedIn here:
 Once shared I'll share a cheatSheet for AI Prompt Engineering!

+This Repository uses:

+1) RestAssured
+2) Java
+3) TestNG
+4) Jackson DataBind
+5) POJO for Implementing and using custom API Request/Responses

 JSON Request Payload:     {
        "name": "Leanne Graham",
        "username": "Bret",